Wneidt/trading-discord-bot/README.md

 Bot for discord built around trading and investing with simple features

-Insert your own TOKEN if you want to use it
+Insert your own TOKEN if you want to use the bot